In a medium bowl, whisk the eggs, vanilla, stevia, and yogurt.

 It's important to make small pancakes (I use a 1.5-tablespoon cookie scoop, not a 4-tablespoon ice cream scoop) since the batter is thin and spreads out, and to cook the pancakes VERY minimally.
 They need less than a minute on the first side and just a few seconds on the second side.

 Too much protein powder will make dry, powdery pancakes.
-It's best to scoop the powder out of the container but then weigh it on a kitchen scale to make sure you're not using too much.
+It's best to scoop the powder out of the container, but then weigh it on a kitchen scale to make sure you're not using too much.
 When measuring by volume, many of us tend to be too generous and use heaping scoops.

+A serving is half the recipe, which is about 9 small pancakes.
 In the video above, I made half a recipe.
 That's why I used just one egg.

 You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Gently reheat them in the microwave for just a few seconds.
 You can also freeze the cooled pancakes in a single layer in freezer bags.
 Defrost them in the microwave.